 We can observe an enormous crowd of women at Pashupatinath on this day.
 They wait in a long queue to finally get to worship Lord Shiva.
 They pay homage to Lord Shiva by offering flowers and sweets, burning incense, and ringing bells.

-After worshipping Lord Shiva, they sing and dance at the premise of Pashupatinath.
+After worshipping Lord Shiva, they sing and dance at the premises of Pashupatinath.

 It is a sight to see women waiting in queue for long hours and then singing and dancing without a drop of water.
 Women sing and dance with so much joy and belief that they forget they are fasting.